 6. For any inconvenience in manuscript submission mail to Managing Editor (email@example.com).

-International Journal of Reproduction, Gynaecology and Obstetrics the Creative Commons Attribution (CC-BY) license to published articles.
+International Journal of Physics and Applications the Creative Commons Attribution (CC-BY) license to published articles.
 Under this license, authors retain ownership of the copyright for their content, but they allow anyone to download, reuse, reprint, modify, distribute and/or copy the content as long as the original authors and source are cited.
 Appropriate attribution can be provided by simply citing the original article.

 After receiving the manuscript, the file will be sent to the subject editor.
 The editor will send the article to two reviewers for double-blind peer review.
 All the comments by the reviewers will be sent to the corresponding author and the author should return the revised version of the manuscript within one week.
 The revised manuscript will be sent to the reviewers again and the final decision will be taken by the Subject Editor.